Marius4th/WeSP-Editor/README.md

 - [x] Implement paths and figures (subpaths) reordering.
 - [ ] Points locking so you can't modify them accidentally.
 - [ ] Background template images.
+- [ ] Custom crusors for when pressing mod keys like CTRL, SHILT or ALT to easily see what tool/action you have selected.